Welcome to pre-K admissions!

 Visit Programs and Learn More

-During the process of finding the right program for your child and family, you can also attend an information session or visit the program to learn more.
+During the process of finding the right program for your child and family, visit the program to learn more.

 Visiting a program is the best way to see if it is the right program for your child.
 It is also a great way to see how long the trip is from home, and to consider how your child would get to that program each day.
 Contact pre-K programs directly to find out if they have open houses or tours, or check out our pre-K website for open house dates.